 115.71 Criminal and administrative agency investigations Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed agency investigative files and conducted interviews with investigators, staff and inmates.
-The facility investigated nine allegations in 2020.
 The incidents were properly investigated as outlined by their policy and PREA standards.
 All investigators have received specialized training to conduct sexual abuse investigations.
 Administrative investigations include efforts to determine whether staff actions/failures contributed to the abuse.
 The investigations are documented through written reports and include physical/testimonial evidence, credibility reasoning assessments and investigative facts and findings.
-All written reports will be retained for at least seven (7) years from inmate(s) discharge.
+All written reports are retained for at least seven (7) years from inmate(s) discharge.
 Investigations will not be terminated due to the departure of an alleged abuser or victim.
-The facility will cooperate with outside investigators and will remain informed of the investigation progress.
+The facility cooperates with outside investigators and remain informed of the investigation progress.

 115.72 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC PREA policy stipulates no standard higher than a preponderance of evidence will be used to determine incidents of alleged sexual abuse or sexual harassment during an administrative investigation.
-The auditor interviewed the investigators and reviewed investigative files and was convinced that this facility uses no standard higher than a preponderance of the evidence.
+The auditor interviewed the investigator and reviewed investigative files and was satisfied that this facility uses no standard higher than a preponderance of the evidence.
 The facility takes appropriate actions following an investigation based on the outcome of the investigation.

+115.73 Reporting to inmates

+Auditor Overall Determination: Meets Standard

+Auditor Discussion

-115.73 Reporting to inmates Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC PREA policy requires inmates to be informed as to whether the allegation was substantiated, unsubstantiated or unfounded; whether the allegation involved staff, contractors, volunteers or another inmate.
-If a sexual misconduct allegation is confirmed, the inmate will be informed of the abuser's employment/volunteer/contractor status; and as appropriate of an indictment/conviction.
+The HACTC PREA policy requires inmates to be informed as to whether the allegation was substantiated, unsubstantiated or unfounded, whether the allegation involved staff, contractors, volunteers or another inmate.
+If a sexual misconduct allegation is confirmed, the inmate will be informed of the abuser's employment/volunteer/ contractor status; and as appropriate of an indictment/conviction.
 Interviews with the Jail Administrator confirmed practices involving all standard components were in place.
 The auditor reviewed investigative files and found documented evidence that the inmate is made aware of the outcome.

-115.76 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC PREA policy requires that staff members who have violated sexual abuse, sexual harassment or retaliation policies are subject to disciplinary sanctions.
-In reviewing investigative files and conducting interviews with the Sheriff and the Jail Administration it was confirmed that agency policy is followed and appropriate disciplinary measures are used commensurate with the violation.
+115.76 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC policy H-104 PREA : Employee & Volunteer Training & Discipline requires that staff members who have violated sexual abuse, sexual harassment or retaliation policies are subject to disciplinary sanctions.
+In reviewing investigative files and conducting interviews with the Sheriff and the Jail Administration it was confirmed that agency policy is followed, and appropriate disciplinary measures are used commensurate with the violation.
 When criminal acts are suspected, it is reported to law enforcement.

 115.77 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion The HACTC PREA policy states contractors and volunteers are subject to disciplinary actions including termination for violation of sexual abuse policy.
-Due to COVID there have been no volunteers in the facility over the past year.
-All contact between volunteers and inmates has been through the glass in the no-contact visit area.
 There is nothing in the food service contract that would prevent administration from taking corrective action against the food service contract workers.
-There have been no reported instances of sexual harassment or sexual abuse between inmates and contractors or volunteers during this audit reporting period.
+There have been no reported instances of sexual harassment or sexual abuse between inmates and contractors or volunteers during the 12 months preceding this audit.